SEARCH THIS BLOG

 Stresa's average temperature in the winter months is between 45 and 55 degrees.

 But I am speaking more to those of you who would think to come to Stresa in the middle of winter for more than just one day.
 There are those of you who have been here several times before and may want to see what Stresa is like at other times of the year.
 There are those of you who like the winter season and its sports.
 And there may be those of you who prefer the quiet, tranquil months of winter.
-I have cousins who only go to the beaches of Cape Cod in the winter, to enjoy the solitude.
-Perhaps you are like this too.
 The winter weather here, as seen in the chart above, is not terrible.
 It is mild enough for long walks along the lake or through the trails and it rarely snows.

 So what do I suggest to do?
 Here are 5 things you can do while in Stresa in the winter, and you may notice that most of them are not that different from things that can be done also in the summer: